UoA-eResearch/mytardis_ingestion/README.md

  - VS Code (only if this is a fresh install of Ubuntu/Linux)
   1. Open the “vscode_extensions.txt” file (found in the ./setup folder) and copy the commands for installing the extensions.
   2. Using the terminal (or VS Code's terminal), paste the commands here and press the Enter key to install the relevant extensions required for VS Code.

+## Documentation
+For API documentation, Sphinx is used to autogenerate documents for this project.
+In order to generate the necessary documents for Sphinx, please follow the following steps:
+ 1. Using terminal, change directory into the repo.
+ 2. On the terminal, run the command "cd docs".
+ 3. Now run the command "source automake.sh", and this should automatically generate all the relevant docs.

 ## Contact